 ‘Be a nosey neighbour- take part in Nest Box Challenge!’

-National Nest Box Week is 14th to 21st February.
-This is the time to start making sure your nest boxes are clean and in good condition, or to purchase or make some nest boxes if you are just beginning your friendship with our feathered friends, and put them up in the garden in readiness for the forthcoming breeding season.
+The National Nest Box Challenge is an online survey.
+If you would like to register, now is a great time to start making sure your nest boxes are clean and in good condition, or to purchase or make some nest boxes if you are just beginning your friendship with our feathered friends, and put them up in the garden in readiness for the forthcoming breeding season.
 Vivienne Greenough, Nest Records Officer for the British Trust for Ornithology (BTO) explains why it is then a good idea to register for the Nest Box Challenge (NBC) and why this online survey is so important.
 And, as Vivienne tells us, watching one of nature’s wonders is far better than watching a soap opera!

 As winter draws to an end, the first hints of spring are in the air, the days are getting longer, the nights are getting warmer and our favourite garden birds are starting to think about breeding.
 Nesting birds are one of the delights of spring and one way in which you can witness this marvellous event is by putting up a nest box in your garden.